mesonbuild/meson/docs/markdown/IDE-integration.md

 To set the options, use the `meson configure` command.

+It is also possible to get the default buildoptions without a build directory by providing the root `meson.build` instead of a build directory to `meson introspect --buildoptions`.

+Running `--buildoptions` without a build directory produces the same output as running it with a freshly configured build directory.

+However, this behavior is not guaranteed if subprojects are present.
+Due to internal limitations all subprojects are processed even if they are never used in a real meson run.
+Because of this options for the subprojects can differ.

 ## Tests

 Compilation and unit tests are done as usual by running the `ninja` and `ninja test` commands.
 A JSON formatted result log can be found in `workspace/project/builddir/meson-logs/testlog.json`.